probabl-ai/sklearn-ragger-duck/_sources/index.rst.txt

                 <div class="card-body flex-fill">
                     <i class="fas fa-chart-bar fa-7x"></i>
                     <h5 class="card-title">Examples</h5>
-                    <p class="card-text">The gallery of examples is a good place to see RAG-based LLM in action.
+                    <p class="card-text">The gallery of examples is a good place to see RAG in action.
                     Select an example and dive in.</p>

 .. container:: custom-button